-Like most other thin cuts, flat iron is best when cooking it to medium-rare.
+Flat iron tastes best when cooked to medium-rare, like most other thin cuts.
 Outside of grilling, it’s suitable for broiling and pan-frying.
 Some people cook it by pan-searing or sous vide.
-Regardless of cooking method, flat iron has a slightly more chewy texture than other top cuts.
+Regardless of the cooking method, flat iron has a slightly chewier texture than other top cuts.

-Flat iron is relatively affordable for steak, often retailing for about $10/lb.
+The flat iron is relatively affordable for steak, often retailing for about $10/lb.
 Cut this steak thin and against the grain to get the best flavor.
-Unlike skirt steaks and hanger steaks, flat iron is relatively common in stores because each cow provides several cuts.
+The flat iron is more widely available in stores than skirt and hanger steaks because each cow yields several cuts.

 Tri-tip steak comes from the bottom of the sirloin.
 Each cow only provides two tri-tips, making it moderately more common than the hanger steak.
 This is a relatively large, boneless cut, so it is easy to prepare.

-Tri-tips normally come with a fatty side.
-You can trim off some before you cook it, but leave some on while you’re cooking it for a better flavor.
+Tri-tips normally come with more fat included.
+Prior to cooking, you can trim some of the skin, but for better flavor, leave some on.
 Remove the fatty parts after cooking.